University of North Texas Health Sciences Center, M.S.

 C. Contributions to Science

 Over the course of 30 years in science I have published over 100 papers and abstracts and received substantial funding from corporate sources, foundation sources and NIH.
 My dissertation work had some of the seminal studies on 5-HT1A agonists and anxiety, and the regulation of the 5-HT2A receptor.
 I was a participant in the first 5-HT2A knockout mouse studies and conducted the first antisense knockdown of the 5-HT2A receptor and OFQ opioid-like receptor as a professor at Rutgers.
 At Johnson & Johnson I developed their program in nvCJD and patented a new screen for protein aggregation that helped drive the ABeta aggregation program.
 We also did extensive work in Parkinson’s disease and Alpha Synuclein aggregation.
-Currently, we are working in the area of complement immune function and Alzheimer’s disease.
+Currently, we are working in the area of complement immune function.

 D. Additional Information: Research Support and/or Scholastic Performance

-I am currently supported by NIH (1R43NHL139170-01A1), a consultation practice, and corporate finance activities.
+I am currently supported by NIH (1R43NHL139170-01A1), private equity, a consultation practice, and corporate finance activities.